prsephton/paintmixer/README.md

 ## Notes

- * This project uses Python 2.7
+ * This project now uses Python 3.13
  * The code uses the **grok** application server
  * Paintmixer is free for use under the GPL v3